fryttzz/react-typescript/README.md

 # Getting Started with React and Typescript

 Small application to learn the basics of react with typescript.
-Using hooks and passing props to child components.

 ## Available Scripts